-In order to better protect the rights and interests of workers and subcontractors, Housing will require the Head Contractor to provide statutory declarations to confirm the payment of workers and subcontractors, pursuant to the General Conditions.
-Housing will conduct random audits of subcontractor payments to verify the veracity of those statutory declarations and may audit any statutory declaration in response to specific worker or subcontractor payment complaints.
+Communities will conduct random audits of Subcontractor payments to verify the veracity of those statutory declarations and may audit any statutory declaration in response to specific Worker or Subcontractor payment complaints.

-The outcome of the audits will be used by Housing in consideration of future tendering and contracting opportunities.
-Further, if there is reasonable evidence to indicate that the statutory declarations have been made fraudulently, the matter may be referred to the WA Police for investigation.
+Communities will use the outcome of the audits to consider future tendering and contracting opportunities.
+If there is reasonable evidence to indicate that the statutory declarations have been made fraudulently, the matter may be referred to the WA Police for investigation.

 Information for Subcontractors

-If you are a subcontractor and find yourself in a situation where you are not being paid or are being paid late by a head contractor, acting quickly to determine your options is the vital first step.
+If you are a Subcontractor and find yourself in a situation where you are not being paid or are being paid late by a Head Contractor, your vital first step is to act quickly to determine your options.
 This is important if you want to ensure that all appropriate options to resolve the matter remain available to you.
-These include:
+Below are your options: